 Storing and Using Leftovers

-This is one of those dishes that tastes better the next day, so keep your leftover spinach sundried tomato pasta salad for up to four days in the refrigerator.
+This is one of those dishes that tastes better the next day, so store your leftover spinach sundried tomato pasta salad in an airtight container in the refrigerator for up to four days.

-Serve leftover salad.
-If the salad is dry, stir in a small amount of dressing or a little bit of olive oil to add moisture.
+To serve the leftover salad, toss it and add a small amount of dressing or olive oil to add some moisture.

 Recipe Variations

-Zesty pasta salad.
-Use an equal amount of arugula instead of baby spinach or use half spinach and half arugula.
+Zesty – Use an equal amount of peppery arugula for a zesty flair instead of baby spinach or use half spinach and half arugula.

-Herbs.
-Add ¼ cup of chopped herbs such as fresh basil or oregano to the salad.
+Herbs – Mix in chopped herbs such as fresh basil leaves, fresh parsley, mint, or fresh oregano to the salad.

-Artichokes and Onions.
-Add ¼ cup of thinly sliced red onion, and½ cup of chopped artichoke hearts.
+Artichokes – Add a quarter cup of thinly sliced red onion, and 1/2 cup of chopped artichoke hearts.

 Tips